caroline-cl/Rijksmuseum-Artwork-Recognition-TransferLearning/README.md

 Our Artwork Recognition project focuses on all kinds of museum artwork image classification.
 It mainly contains two parts: single-task classification and multitasking classification.
 We want make better classication model than baseline on single-task classification.
 Then We according to strong information correlation, do the multitasking classification and outperform than KKN method, which is considered as baseline.

 ## Single-task Image Classification
 There are 3 different single-task classification: type, material and creator.
-Each task uses specific training images and training model is in different ipynb file.
+Each task uses specific training images and training model is in different ipynb file saved in google drive.

 ### Type classification
 #### Training images
 Images are saved in Directory:Google Drive:ML_FP_2022/data2022/type

 Over 900 training images are in the file 'image_total'.
 70 test images are in 'new_test'.
 15 evaluation images are in 'evaluate_image'.
 #### Training Model file:
 Directory:Google Drive:ML_FP_2022/image_classification/ [最终文件]

-The models are saved in ML_FP_2022/models/type
+So just run the [最终文件] file and the models are saved in ML_FP_2022/models/type

 ### Material classification
 #### Training images